Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Captain Cook - Rado

-Always with the aim of enriching the selections with brands that seem to me to deserve more attention, I was able to observe over time a watch that had caught my eye for several years: the Captain Cook from the Rado brand.
+Always with the aim of enriching the selections with brands that seem to me to deserve more attention, I was able to observe over time a watch that had caught my eye for a few years: the Captain Cook from the Rado brand.

 This Swiss brand was born during the third year of the First World War but it was not until 1957 that it developed collections under the name Rado.

-The brand shows a particular interest in innovation in the materials used for watches such as tungsten carbide which has the property of being extremely hard to abrasion and which serves as the basis for cutting tools in the steel industry.
+The brand shows a particular interest in innovation in the materials used for watches, such as tungsten carbide, which has the property of being extremely hard to abrasion and is used as a basis for cutting tools in the steel industry.
 Rado was the first to use it to design a watch case: the Rado DiaStar Original.
-Exit micro-scratches.
+No more micro-scratches.

 The brand subsequently became a specialist in ceramics and more particularly in technical ceramics. among others.

-The brand seems interesting to me in particular for its ceramic watches, its collection of classic Gold Horse watches, its minimalist models such as True Thinline and its divers through the Captain Cook models.
-Prices remain accessible and the watches benefit from ETA’s upgraded calibers.
+The brand seems interesting to me, especially for its ceramic watches, its collection of classic Gold Horse watches, its minimalist models like True Thinline and its divers through the Captain Cook models.
+The prices remain accessible and the watches benefit from ETA's upgraded calibers.

 With its official blue nylon strap.
-It's difficult to highlight the ceramic bezel which shines much more than in the photo, the watch taking in the sunlight well.
+It's hard to make the ceramic bezel stand out, which shines much more than in the photo, as the watch catches the sunlight well.

 Named after British explorer and navigator James Cook, the watch is a reinterpretation of a Rado diver from the early 1960s.

-The Captain Cook's bezel is characteristic of this model: concave in shape, it draws the eye inwards to the dial, which has a blue sunburst which catches the light nicely on sunny days.
+The Captain Cook's bezel is characteristic of this model: concave in shape, it draws the eye towards the inside, the dial, which has a blue sunburst that catches the light beautifully on sunny days.

 Cook Vs Cook